Companion to the Dean Wolfe YouTube channel | Album Reviews, Articles & Insights

 By Dean Wolfe (Prog dog Media) [album released 2022]

-This band is new to me, even though they’ve released previous albums.
-As someone who’s video-reacted to over 1,300 songs on YouTube, I’ve noticed that hearing a band for the first time naturally leads to comparisons with familiar sounds.
+This band was new to me, even though they’ve put out a few albums.
+Speaking as someone who’s video-reacted to over 1,300 songs on YouTube, I’ve noticed that in hearing a band for the first time one's naturally inclination is to make comparisons with familiar bands.
 So who comes to mind here?
-Talk Talk, Tears for Fears, David Sylvian, Steven Wilson (especially in the vocals), the Alan Parsons Project... and for some reason, the X-Files TV series!
+Talk Talk, Tears for Fears, David Sylvian, Steven Wilson (especially in the vocal department), the Alan Parsons Project... and for some reason, the X-Files TV series!

 Right away, I was drawn to Arnaud Nicolau’s drumming.
-With all the modern advances in in-the-box drum production (which I have nothing against), it’s refreshing and energizing to hear the tasteful flourishes of a real drummer on a properly mic’d kit.
-He’s joined by Marc Anguill on bass, laying down great grooves throughout much of the album—not with a plectrum, but with what sounds like strong, two-finger plucking that firmly grounds the band.
+With all the modern advances of 'in-the-box' drum production (which I have nothing against), it is refreshing to hear the tasteful flourishes of a real drummer sitting at a properly mic’d kit.
+He’s joined by Marc Anguill on bass, who lays down plenty of great grooves throughout much of the album—not with a plectrum, but with what sounds like strong, two-finger plucking which I totally dig.

 There’s some truly mature and memorable songwriting on display here, supported by superb arrangements and rich jazz-influenced chord progressions.
 The band isn't bound by predictable verse-chorus structures; instead, the songs unfold in expansive, often unexpected ways.
 Much of the music is piano-centric, with tasteful and layered use of synths and textures that complement the core beautifully.
 Trevor Horn would absolutely love this band—in fact, he’d be the perfect producer for them.